 - Finally, the needle is withdrawn and pressure is placed on the puncture site for a few minutes.

 - Increased CSF pressure: can indicate conditions causing increased intracranial pressure, such as congestive heart failure, cerebral edema, subarachnoid hemorrhage, meningeal inflammation, purulent meningitis or tuberculous meningitis, hydrocephalus, or pseudotumor cerebri.

 - Decreased CSF pressure: can indicate complete subarachnoid blockage, leakage of spinal fluid, severe dehydration, hyperosmolality, or circulatory collapse.

-- This decreases total intracranial pressure and facilitates blood perfusion.
+- Prevention of brain ischemia: Decreasing the amount of CSF in the limited space inside the skull decreases total intracranial pressure and facilitates blood perfusion.

 - When CSF pressure is